 My team and I particularly love ‘Conference Call Bingo’.. which you guessed it, is inspired by the good ol’ Bingo.
 The idea is simple, by using a Google Drive file, insert phrases that are frequently said during team calls or meetings into the boxes (instead of numbers) and assign a color to each team member.
 Whoever fills out the tiles all in a row (diagonal, vertical, or horizontal) first, wins!

-Not your cup of tea?
-Don’t fret – here are more great team games you can try instead: Team building game ideas
+Is Conference Call Bingo is not your cup of tea?
+Don’t fret – there are plenty of other team building game ideas you can try instead.

 One of the biggest reasons why I love my job is that I don’t only consider my team members as mere colleagues, they are my friends.

 While it’s true that building relationships at work can take work in the short-term, in the long run, they are certainly worth it.
 In fact, studies show that having a positive working environment can lead to increased productivity.

 Author of ‘Vital Friends’, Tom Rath even found that people with at least a ‘best friend’ at work may be up to 7 times more engaged than those who don’t.

 Moreover, cultivating work friendships have been found to increase the level of satisfaction, teamwork, and even fewer days of leave due to illness (sick leaves).